The Franklin D. Roosevelt Presidential Library and Museum

 FDR Presidential Library and Home

-HYDE PARK, NY — The Franklin D. Roosevelt Presidential Library and Museum is pleased to present an author talk and book signing with Patricia Bell-Scott, author of THE FIREBRAND AND THE FIRST LADY: PORTRAIT OF A FRIENDSHIP: PAULI MURRAY, ELEANOR ROOSEVELT, AND THE STRUGGLE FOR SOCIAL JUSTICE.
-The program will be held at 7:00 p.m. on Thursday, March 3, 2016in the Henry A. Wallace Center at the FDR Presidential Library and Home.
-Following the presentation, Professor Bell-Scott will be available to sign copies of her book.
+HYDE PARK, NY — The Franklin D. Roosevelt Presidential Library and Museum is pleased to present an author talk and book signing with SUSAN BUTLER — author of ROOSEVELT AND STALIN: PORTRAIT OF A PARTNERSHIP.
+The program will be held at 7:00 p.m. on Thursday, April 2, 2015 in the Henry A. Wallace Center at the FDR Presidential Library and Home.
+Following the presentation, Butler will be available to sign copies of her book.
 This event is free and open to the public.

-Copies of Professor Bell-Scott’s book will be available for sale after the talk.
+Copies of Butler’s book will be available for sale after the talk.
+There is no charge for this program.
 Please contact Cliff Laube at (845) 486-7745 or email firstname.lastname@example.org with questions about the event.

 Franklin D. Roosevelt Presidential Library and Museum